Extending structures for BiHom-Frobenius algebras: Introduction

-In 2006, Ebrahimi-Fard introduced the concept of weighted infinitesimal bialgebras in his Ph.D. thesis \cite{EF}.
-This was rediscovered by Ogievetsky and Popov in \cite{OP} when they studied non-homogenous associative classical Yang-Baxter equation.
-In this general case, the compatibility condition is

-where $\lam$ is a constant.
-When $\lam=0$ or $\lam=-1$, this will be infinitesimal bialgebra in the former two cases.
-Recently, there have been several interesting developments of weighted infinitesimal bialgebras in combinatorics and in other areas of mathematics, see \cite{BHZ,F1,F2,ZY1,ZY2}.
+Furthermore, the construction of the Drinfeld double for BiHom-Frobenius algebras was given in \cite{HHS}.
+The relationship among infinitesimal BiHom-bialgebras, BiHom-pre-Lie algebra and the associative BiHom-Yang-Baxter equation was studied in \cite{Liu19,Liu20}.

-On the other hand, the theory of extending structure for many types of algebras were well developed by A. L. Agore and G. Militaru in \cite{AM1,AM2,AM3,AM4,AM5,AM6}.
-Let $A$ be an algebra and $E$ a vector space containing $A$ as a subspace.
-The extending problem is to describe and classify all algebra structures on $E$ such that $A$ is a subalgebra of $E$.
-They show that associated to any extending structure of $A$ by a complement space $V$, there is a unified product on the direct sum space $E\cong A\oplus V$.
-Recently, extending structures for 3-Lie algebras, Lie bialgebras and Lie conformal superalgebras were studied in \cite{Z2,Z3,ZCY}.
+On the other direction, the theory of extending structures for many types of algebras such as Lie algebra, associative algebra, Leibniz algebra, Poisson algebra were well developed by A. L. Agore and G. Militaru in \cite{AM1,AM2,AM3,AM4,AM5,AM6}.
+Recently, extending structures for 3-Lie algebras, Lie bialgebras, infinitesimal bialgebras and Lie conformal superalgebras were studied in \cite{Z2,Z3,Z4,ZCY}.
+Until now, extending structures for Hom-algebra and Hom-bialgebra structures were not developed as well as the above-mentioned algebras.

+In this paper, we study extending structures for BiHom-Frobenius algebra.
+Let $A$ be a BiHom-Frobenius algebra and $E$ a BiHom-vector space containing $A$ as a subspace.
+The extending problem is to describe and classify all BiHom-Frobenius algebra structures on $E$ such that $A$ is a sub(co)algebra or quotient (co)algebra of $E$.
+To solve this problem, we introduce the concept of braided BiHom-Frobenius algebras.
+This new concept can be seen as a BiHom-analogue of braided Hopf algebra in quantum group theory \cite{Ra85,Ma95,BD99,BD01} and braided Lie bialgebra in \cite{Ma00,So96}.
+Using this new concept, we give a construction of the unified product theory to solve the extending problem for BiHom-Frobenius algebras.
+It is proved that this problem can be classified by using non-abelian cohomology theory.
-Since the extending structure and the cohomology theory of (weighted) infinitesimal bialgebras have not been developed in the literature.
-The aim of this paper is to fill in these gaps.
-The motivation is coming from quantum group theory.
-Braided Hopf algebras are objects in a Yetter-Drinfeld category of a Hopf algebra $H$.
-This concept plays an important role in the classification of pointed Hopf algebras, see \cite{BD1, BD2,R85, S02}.
-On the other direction, Y.~Sommerh\"{a}user introduced the concept of braided Lie bialgebras (he call it Yetter-Drinfeld Lie algebra in \cite{S96}) to give a construction of symmetrizable Kac-Moody algebras.
-The theory of braided Lie bialgebras was further developed by S.~Majid in \cite{Ma00}.
-It is a natural question if there is a braided version of infinitesimal bialgebras.
-We will give positive answer to this question.
-We introduced the concept of braided weighted infinitesimal bialgebras.
-This new compatibility condition is

-where $A$ is a weighted infinitesimal Hopf bimodule over a weighted infinitesimal bialgebra $H$, see {Definition} \ref{def-braided} below.
-We will also show that this new concept will play a key role in considering extending problem for weighted infinitesimal bialgebras.
-In order to do this, we give the construction of cocycle bicrossproducts for weighted infinitesimal bialgebras.
-As an application, we solve the extending problem for weighted infinitesimal bialgebras by using some non-abelian cohomology theory.